Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 ## Configuring a plugin

 Depending on the plugin you are integrating, the plugin might need to be configured before it can be used (e.g. maybe it needs an API Key to be defined).
 The configuration can also be used to customize under which URL the plugin will be made available.
 By default, a plugin called "my-plugin" is deployed at https://linkurious.example.com/plugins/my-plugin/, but this can be changed.

-The plugins configuration is available in the general configuration of Linkurious Enterprise.
+You can configure a plugin directly from the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page, using the plugin's configuration form.
+The configuration is also available in the general configuration of Linkurious Enterprise.
 See [how to edit the general configuration](https://doc.linkurio.us/admin-manual/latest/configure/).
-The plugins configuration is available under the "plugins".
+The plugins configuration is available under the "plugins" section.

 The section is a JSON object where each property is the configuration for a specific plugin.
-Only two parameters are defined by default:
+The following parameters are defined by default:

+- **disabled**: Optional parameter to disable the plugin (defaults to `false`).
+When set to `true`, the plugin instance is not started.
-* **basePath**: Optional parameter to identify the route of the plugin (defaults to the plugin name)
+- **basePath**: Optional parameter to identify the route of the plugin (defaults to the plugin name)
-* **debugPort**: Optional parameter to identify the debug port of the plugin to connect an external debugger (see [How to debug a plugin](#debugging-a-plugin)).
+- **debugPort**: Optional parameter to identify the debug port of the plugin to connect an external debugger (see [How to debug a plugin](#debugging-a-plugin)).
 It could be expressed as a number (e.g. 9229) or as a string representing the binding address in case of multiple IPs on the server (e.g. x.x.x.x:9229, or 0.0.0.0:9229 to bind on all)

 Some plugins also have plugin-specific configuration fields (these values are passed to the plugin backend at initialization time, see [how to read the plugin configuration](#interface-of-options)).